 Effectiveness is one's role has become a point of anxiety for many professionals with the need to bring the office home and work remotely for the foreseeable future.
-Having the right workspace can mean the difference between being productive and being distracted.
+Having the remote workspace can mean the difference between being productive and being distracted.
 There are several things to consider when creating your home office space, which is why we have compiled a few tips to get you started and make the workday a little easier during these less than normal times.
+Here are 5 ways to create an effective remote workplace :

 If you have a spare room in your home, convert it into your office to give yourself a dedicated space for work where you feel efficient and driven.
 When you enter that room, your brain knows it is time to work, and when you leave, you know you are done for the day.
 Sometimes it can be difficult to separate work life and personal life when it is all happening in the same space, so it's important to make distinctions like this when you can.
 Try replicating your in-office workspace as much as possible.
 If you have two monitors at the office, try to have two monitors at home for maximum productivity.
 Things like this will help to lessen the time it takes to fully adjust when switching from office to remote life.